Kathleen Vaughan SSHRC Research-Creation Portfolio

 5 images.

 Context/Description: These images represent work from the first iteration of Learning with the St. Lawrence, which brought a research-creation methodology to our interdisciplinary exploration of Montrealers’ relationship with the St. Lawrence as ecosystem and imaginary.
-We created a website to provide access to artists’ Fields and documentation of outreach activities (see screen shot above); and developed multiple outreach activities that linked the arts and science of the River.
-Public outreach events were created by PI Vaughan and research assistants.
+We developed research-creation (Unbalanced/Rebalancing (2024), above and below,and public outreach activities (including the community embroidery project, The River’s Threads (2024), below) and built a website (learningwiththestlawrence.ca) to showcase projects including ‘Field Guides’ commissioned from artists.

 Many hands at work adding hand-stitching to the background cloth, prepared with sustainable processes (cyanotype, eco-printing, natural dyeing) using natural fibres.
-Photo: Kathleen Vaughan
+Photos above and right: Kathleen Vaughan.

 3 images; 2 audio excerpts; 1 video.